novaksta/stm32h563_host_msc_usbx_standalone/README.md

 ### One caveat, partition formatting
 With the example (as here presented) should work pen-drives FAT12/FAT16/FAT32 formatted (please check first, when you found issues with the example).

-FileX supports exFAT (licensed by Microsoft; when using FileX with stm32 mcu), this may be enabled in "fx_user.h" by uncommenting related macro
+FileX supports exFAT (license from Microsoft for such needed (https://github.com/eclipse-threadx/filex/issues/65) as not being "Azure" anymore), this may be enabled in "fx_user.h" by uncommenting related macro

 ```C
 #define FX_ENABLE_EXFAT
 ```